 - How to Highlight Text in WordPress (Beginner’s Guide) – Learn to make important words stand out on your pages.

 We hope this article helped you add resizeable text to your WordPress site.
-You may also want to check out our expert picks of the best WordPress drag-and-drop page builders and our ultimate guide on how to update your WordPress theme without losing customization.
+You may also want to check out our expert picks of the best WordPress drag-and-drop page builders and our complete guide to WordPress theme updates.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.